-Recall that Colliander, Keel, Staffilani, Takaoka and Tao \cite{CKSTT04} showed that $k$-gKdV ($L_3=\p_x^3$ and $f(x)=x^k,k\ge 2$) is locally well-posed in $H^s(\T)$ for $s\ge 1/2$ by performing a contraction mapping argument in Bourgain's spaces (note also \cite{KS21,MR09} for well-posedness results on $k$-gBO that is the case $L_2=-\HT\p_x^2$).
+Recall that Colliander, Keel, Staffilani, Takaoka, and Tao \cite{CKSTT04} showed that $k$-gKdV ($L_3=\p_x^3$ and $f(x)=x^k,k\ge 2$) is locally well-posed in $H^s(\T)$ for $s\ge 1/2$ by performing a contraction mapping argument in Bourgain's spaces (see also \cite{KS21,MR09} for well-posedness results on $k$-gBO, which corresponds to the case $L_2=-\HT\p_x^2$).
 Although our result with $\al=2$ and $f(x)=x^k$ is weaker than \cite{CKSTT04} by $\e>0$ in terms of regularity, we succeed in proving the unconditional uniqueness, which ensures that the solution does not depend on how it is constructed (see Definition \ref{def_UWP} for the notion of unconditional uniqueness).